IliasHad/Developer-Tools-and-Resources/README.md

 ### Developer Communities

-[WebDev - Reddit](https://www.reddit.com/r/webdev/)A community dedicated to all things web development: both front-end and back-end
+[WebDev - Reddit](https://www.reddit.com/r/webdev/) - A community dedicated to all things web development: both front-end and back-end

-[Learn Programming - Reddit](https://www.reddit.com/r/learnprogramming)A subreddit for all questions related to programming in any language.
+[Learn Programming - Reddit](https://www.reddit.com/r/learnprogramming) - A subreddit for all questions related to programming in any language.

-[Javascript - Reddit](https://www.reddit.com/r/javascript)All about the JavaScript programming language!
+[Javascript - Reddit](https://www.reddit.com/r/javascript) - All about the JavaScript programming language!

-[Programming - Reddit](https://www.reddit.com/r/programming/)The biggest community of developers on Reddit with over than 1.9 Members
+[Programming - Reddit](https://www.reddit.com/r/programming/) - The biggest community of developers on Reddit with over than 1.9 Members